ZhangxiangHu-Ripple/XRPL-specs/XLS-zkLightclient/README.md

 9. The relayer sends the reply along with the corresponding proof to xClient
 10. xClient verifies the proof against the header.
 11. xClient accepts the header if the proof is valid, and rejects the header otherwise.

+Note that the message flow might be different, depends on the update modes (Section 4.3).

 ```
 1. Broadcast